Forestry

 The Regional Forest Communicators Networks work to promote understanding of topical forestry issues in order to strengthen sustainable forest management in policy and practice.

-The networks currently comprise nearly 500 enthusiastic professionals from both government and private organizations within the forestry sector who come together to:
+The networks currently comprise over 500 enthusiastic professionals from both government and private organizations within the forestry sector who come together to:

 • share best practices and tools to implement effective communication campaigns on a regional level